Blogger Logo

 Blogger Logo 1999-2001

-The first logo is lettering because it aimed to disseminate information about the new service.
+The first logo was lettering because it was intended to disseminate information about the new service.
 To do this, the authors placed dark blue letters with blue edging on a completely white background.
-The word “blogger” contains wide sans serif lowercase characters.
-They are located close to each other but not to merge – thin, light blue lines still separate them.
-The letters are equal, the same height – even those with protruding parts.
+The word “blogger” contains wide sans-serif lowercase characters.
+They are close to each other but do not merge; thin, light-blue lines still separate them.
+The letters are equal in height, even those with protruding parts.

 2001 – 2010